adegrace01/Financial-Analysis-Dashboard/README.md

-# Financial-Analysis-Dashboard
-This financial dashboard highlights revenue trends across regions, stores, and sales reps.
-Asia leads in revenue (61.7%), while Store 1 and Aaron C. are top performers.
-Revenue declines across quarters, with monthly fluctuations.
-The data helps identify key growth areas and optimize decision-making.
+This financial analysis dashboard provides an overview of revenue performance across different regions, stores, and sales representatives.
+Key insights include:
+Revenue Distribution: Asia contributes the highest revenue (61.7%), followed by the U.S.A. and the U.K.
+Quarterly Trends: Revenue shows a declining trend across quarters.
+Store Performance: Store 1 leads in revenue generation.
+Sales Reps Performance: Aaron C. and Andrew T. are top performers in total revenue.
+Monthly Trends: Revenue fluctuates, with some months performing significantly better.
+This dashboard helps in identifying high-performing regions, stores, and individuals, enabling data-driven decision-making.